EngineerBetter/concourse-up/README.md

 * `--github-auth-client-id value`      Client ID for a github OAuth application - Used for Github Auth [$GITHUB_AUTH_CLIENT_ID]
 * `--github-auth-client-secret value`  Client Secret for a github OAuth application - Used for Github Auth [$GITHUB_AUTH_CLIENT_SECRET]
 * `--add-tag key=value` Add a tag to the VMs that form your `concourse-up` deployment.
 Can be used multiple times in a single `deploy` command.
-* `--spot=false` Do not use spot instances for worker VM's.
+* `--spot=value` Use spot instances for workers.
+Can be true/false.
+Default is true.

     > Concourse Up uses spot instances for workers as a cost saving measure.
 Users requiring lower risk may switch this feature off by setting --spot=false.

 * `--namespace value` Any valid string that provides a meaningful namespace of the deployment - Used as part of the configuration bucket name [$NAMESPACE].
     >Note that if namespace has been provided in the initial `deploy` it will be required for any subsequent `concourse-up` calls against the same deployment.